Defending Against Alignment-Breaking Attacks via Robustly Aligned LLM: Experiments

 \subsection{Ablation Study}

 In this section, we analyze the impact of the three hyperparameters in our method: the random dropping ratio $p$, the threshold $t$, and the number of random dropping trials $n$.

-We evaluate the influence of these hyperparameters using the attack success rate and benign answering rate on the Harmful Behaviors attack.
+For our default parameters, these parameters are set as $n = 20, p = 0.3, t = 0.2$.
+We evaluate the influence of these hyperparameters using the attack success rate and benign answering rate on the Harmful Behaviors attack in \textit{Vicuna-7B-chat-HF} model.
 The evaluation results are depicted in Figure \ref{fig:ablation}.

-\paragraph{The Effect of Dropping Ratio $p$.} As observed in Figure \ref{fig:ablation_p}, we note that a larger random dropping ratio $p$ can further reduce the attack success rate.
+\paragraph{The Effect of Dropping Ratio $p$} As observed in Figure \ref{fig:ablation_p}, we note that a larger random dropping ratio $p$ can further reduce the attack success rate.
 However, it might also lead to a significant drop in benign answering rate, suggesting that it tends to have a more strict rule and thus considers a lot of benign requests as malicious.
 When the random dropping ratio $p$ is smaller, the accuracy on benign samples remains at a high level, but it will also affect the efficacy of the robust alignment checking function, leading to a higher attack success rate.

-\paragraph{The Effect of Threshold $t$.} Similarly, from Figure \ref{fig:ablation_t}, we can observe that a too small $t$ can decrease the accuracy on benign samples, as the randomly dropped benign samples can sometimes be confusing for LLM to understand and thus also be rejected to answer.
+\paragraph{The Effect of Threshold $t$} Similarly, from Figure \ref{fig:ablation_t}, we can observe that a too small $t$ can decrease the accuracy on benign samples, as the randomly dropped benign samples can sometimes be confusing for LLM to understand and thus also be rejected to answer.
 Conversely, a very large $t$ makes it difficult to reach the threshold to trigger the rejection of answering, resulting in only a limited reduction in the attack success rate.

-\paragraph{The Effect of Monte Carlo trials $n$.} Furthermore, as observed in Figure \ref{fig:ablation_n}, our method still exhibits good performance with various Monte Carlo trails.
-Even with very few Monte Carlo trials such as 15 and 10, our robustly aligned LLM maintains a benign answering rate close to 100\% and a relatively low attack success rate.
-This suggests that reducing the number of Monte Carlo trials is a potential strategy to decrease computational overhead while maintaining stable defensive performance.
+\paragraph{The Effect of Monte Carlo trials $n$} As observed in Figure \ref{fig:ablation_n}, our method still exhibits good performance with various Monte Carlo trails.
+Even with very few Monte Carlo trials such as 15 and 10, our RA-LLM maintains a BAR close to 100\% and a relatively low attack success rate.
+This suggests that reducing the number of Monte Carlo trials is a potential strategy to decrease computational cost while maintaining stable defensive performance.

-\subsection{Computational Cost}
+\section{Computational Cost}